optimagic-dev/optimagic/docs/source/algorithms.md

     Find the global minimum of a function using the basin-hopping algorithm which combines a global stepping algorithm with local minimization at each step.

+    Basin-hopping is a two-phase method that combines a global stepping algorithm with local minimization at each step.
+Designed to mimic the natural process of energy minimization of clusters of atoms, it works well for similar problems with “funnel-like, but rugged” energy landscapes.

+    This is mainly supported for completeness.
+Consider estimagic's built in multistart optimization for a similar approach that can run multiple optimizations in parallel, supports all local algorithms in estimagic (as opposed to just those from scipy) and allows for a better visualization of the multistart history.

     When provided the derivative is passed to the local minimization method.

     The algorithm supports the following options: